 Infiltrator VS. SpaceWoman c.
 12/16

 This action game style Unreal Engine 4 project is a spin-off to the SpaceWoman series.
-Production of mass jewelry to sell to markets in the galaxy is underway at a secret factory on the planet Sakros.
+Production of mass jewelry to supply the demand of the Mayorfants is underway at a new factory in the city of Falfa on the planet Sakros.
 Guards detect Infiltrator, a notorious smuggler, when he breaks into the factory to steal the jewelry designs.
-SpaceWoman chases Infiltrator off the planet.
+Neruda, also known as the SpaceWoman, chases Infiltrator off the planet.
 [License Agreement thanks to: Jay Hawkins and Canon Pence/Epic Games - Cary, North Carolina]

 SpaceWoman-Ascension c.
 12/15